-Welcome to Miller Luring and Venters Law firm.
+Welcome to Miller Luring Venters Wesner Law firm.
 The decision to learn about options regarding your debt is the first step down the path to debt relief.

 Federal bankruptcy laws were designed to give people a fresh start, and give debt-burdened consumers an organized and systematic way of paying back creditors.
 If you are overcome with crushing debt that prevents you from repaying money you owe, filing for bankruptcy could be a viable option.
 Alternatively, if you can pay back debt, but your wages are being garnished or creditors are threatening to reposes property or foreclose on your home, filing for bankruptcy can give you the time you need to successfully navigate your debt.

 The two most common types of bankruptcy filed are Chapter 7 and Chapter 13.
 Both are described below.
 These descriptions will provide you with information about the general purpose of both types of bankruptcies and will let you know if you are eligible to file.
 As with all legal matters, you should consult an attorney before making any final decisions.